kushyzee/100-days-of-code/log.md

 **Thoughts**: I started learning python yesterday and for today, I rewrote some of my projects I wrote with C using python.
 I am still having problem understanding the new syntax but at least I am starting to understand bits and pieces

+### Day 61: August 30.
+2022

+**Today's progress**: Started learning SQL

+**Thoughts**: I learnt a lot about SQL today and how to query databases but I still don't fully understand how it works, so I will do further research on it and learn more